 It looks at their networking structures and their cooperation with Government, international organizations, development agencies and the private sector across different countries and regions and at transnational level.

 Students are supposed to contribute to this course by engaging in group work and presenting salient features of the structure and the activities of civil society in different countries and regions and at the level of international cooperation on global issues.

-Advisory work for the Delegation of the European Commission in Beijing up to March 2018 (desk work and about two 15-20 days in China.
+Advisory work for the Delegation of the European Commission in Beijing, winter 2017/2018

-Winter term 2017/2018 at FU Berlin: teaching an intensive course on international cooperation at Otto Suhr Institute.
+FU Berlin: teaching an intensive course on international cooperation at Otto Suhr Institute, winter term 2017/2018

 Evaluation of research projects submitted to the EU's Horizon 2020 programme (Nov.
 2017).